Package

 Phonics training

-Reading tutoring programme
+Reading catch-up programme

 For pupils who need catch-up support or additional practice to improve their reading skills.